carolinan/Embla/readme.txt

 The Embla: Recent Posts With Featured Images widget shows your most recent posts with featured images.

 == Changelog ==

+= 1.4- July 27 2019 =
+Minor changes to the width of the column block, to work better on tablets.
+Simplified CSS to remove duplicate styles.
+Added more spacing around the Jetpack breadcrumbs.
+Increased the font size.
+Fixed a CSS problem with page titles and with css transitions for the menu.
+Made sure that the svg icons are only loaded when they are actually used.
+Removed google plus since this has been discontinued.

 = 1.3- June 8 2019 =
 Added support for wp_body_open.